Cross Mound Park

 Park Features

-Just west of Salt Creek is a unique, ancient earthwork.
+At the top of a moderate incline just west of Salt Creek, a tributary of the Scioto River, is a unique, ancient earthwork called Cross Mound.
 Very little is known about who constructed it or its purpose.

-It is in the shape of a plus sign, or cross, has four identical arms each about 12′ wide, 3′ high and 45′ long.
+Cross Mound is in the shape of a plus sign, or cross.
+It has four identical arms, each about 12 feet wide, 3 feet high and 45 feet long.
+The ends of each arm are about 90′ apart.
+Archaeologists have suggested its western arm was carved out of the surrounding landscape as opposed to the traditional approach of mounding soil to create a structure.
 In the middle of the cross is a circular-shaped depression that is 20′ in diameter and about 12″ deep.
-That depression may have been deeper at one time but has filled in over time.
-The orientation of the arms nearly aligns with the cardinal points of north, south, east, west.
-There are small stone mounds near the cross.
+Its orientation nearly aligns with the cardinal points of north, south, east, west.

-It is a suspension-type bridge with steel cables.
-Because it sits over Salt Creek it has also been called Salt Creek Bridge.
-A restoration was completed in 2017 and the bridge reopened for foot traffic.
+This is a suspension-type bridge with steel cables.
+A restoration was completed in 2017 and was reopened for foot traffic.

 Waterways